reubenscratton/oaknut/docs/index.md

 little variance in how these things are done.

-Glyph rasterization is another job given to the OS, however glyph and text layout is done by Oaknut, mainly for performance reasons (I may revisit this decision soon).
+Glyph rasterization is another job given to the OS, however glyph and text layout is done by Oaknut (currently with custom logic but soon to be replaced by Pango).

 #### Object lifetimes